 Hiking and Climbing in the Yosemite National Park

 One of America’s most famous national parks, Yosemite beckons all nature tourists with open arms.
-There are so many places to visit in Yosemite National Park that we really should cover it in a whole article.
-However, the basic idea is that you hike around the huge, beautiful forest, climb up the mountains to snap magnificent pictures, stay at some old, colorful forest lodges full of heritage, go camping, kayaking, and the line is growing too long.
+There are so many places to visit in Yosemite National Park that we really should cover them in a whole article.
+However, the basic idea is that you hike around the huge, beautiful forest, climb up the mountains to snap magnificent pictures, stay at some old, colorful forest lodges full of heritage, and go camping, and kayaking and the line is growing too long.
 You get the idea.

 The most popular places to see in Yosemite are: